On Windows 7 (or Vista) I use

 The table(s) below sort(s) the tested products by their total score, which is displayed in the Product score column.

-using the link below.
 This table also shows the exact version of every tested product.
 The Level reached column presents the highest

 level that the product reached in Proactive Security Challenge 64.
 If it passed all levels, this number is suffixed with a plus sign.